 Notional amounts of derivative contracts represent the contractual amounts to which a rate or price is applied for computing the cash flows to be exchanged.
-The notional amounts are used to determine the gains/losses and fair value of the contracts and are generally a measure of the exposure to the asset class to which the contract relates.
+The notional amounts are used to determine the gains/losses and fair value of the contracts.
 They are not recorded as assets or liabilities on the balance sheet.
 Notional amounts do not represent the potential gain or loss associated with the market risk or credit risk associated with a derivative contract.